Asleep in the Deep (Dad's Army): Plot

-Mainwaring enlists Wilson's help to cheer the men up by singing "Under the Spreading Chestnut Tree" but whilst doing this a pipe bursts and the inner room starts to flood, Pike being soaked first by the jet of water.
+Mainwaring enlists Wilson's help to cheer the men up and wait for rescue.
+To pass the time, they sing "Under the Spreading Chestnut Tree", but whilst doing this a pipe bursts and the inner room starts to flood, Pike being soaked first by the jet of water.
 Jones tries to shut off the water from his side with the stopcock, but only increases it and leaving Pike's jacket, which he was using to try and wrap up the pipe, completely drenched.

-Later, the inner room is now waist high in water, with Pike standing in the flood, pleading with everyone to do something otherwise he will drown, Hodges floating in a tank, and the rest of the men crammed onto the bunks.
+Later, the inner room is now waist-high in water, with Pike standing in the flood, pleading with everyone to do something otherwise he will drown, Hodges floating in a tank, and the rest of the men crammed onto the bunks.

-Much later, the water is chest high.
+Much later, the water is chest-high.
 Pike is still pleading, and the rest assure him that they are thinking about how to get out.
 Eventually, Godfrey discovers a manhole that can be opened to allow them all to escape.
 The spanner needed to unbolt it is hanging high on the wall, and when Hodges tries to reach it, he falls out of his tank and into the water, dropping the spanner.
 Pike dives under the water and retrieves it, leaving him more wet than ever, but at least the men can get out.
 After opening the manhole, they crawl through it to the outside of the pumping house, then run round to rescue Jones, who has managed to open another inspection hatch into the flooded chamber.

-But before they can all leave, Godfrey shuts the outside door ("there's a nasty draught and you're all wet.
-I didn't want you to catch cold"), thus trapping them all in the outer room again and leaving Wilson having to go around again through the now neck high water filled chamber to open the door from the other side.
+But before they can all leave, Godfrey shuts the outside door ("There's a nasty draught and you're all wet.
+I didn't want you to catch cold"), therefore trapping them all in the outer room again and leaving Wilson having to go around again through the now neck-high water filled chamber to open the door from the other side.

+Production

+The scenes inside the flooded room were recorded in a TV studio in front of a live audience (like all the other interior scenes).
+The entire studio set was lowered into a large water tank.
+To give the illusion of rising water levels, the set was lowered to a greater depth between scenes, with the cameras outside the tank lowered to match.
+At the greatest depth, Ian Lavender, whose character Pike was supposedly standing upright on the room floor, was in reality on his knees in the water tank.